 This meadow almost became a potato field, but work stopped when a chorus of croaking frogs were heard.
 Shortly after, the site was then designated an SSSI – Site of Special Scientific Interest – being one of the best examples of a wet fen meadow in Devon.

-Leading the walk were local botanist Jan Uden and Ruth Worsley, the wildlife engagement officer from East Devon AONB.
-Their expertise and passion added to the enjoyment of the event, ensuring that everyone had a memorable experience immersed in the natural wonders of the AONB.
+Leading the walk were local botanist Jan Uden and Ruth Worsley, the wildlife engagement officer from East Devon National Landscape.
+Their expertise and passion added to the enjoyment of the event, ensuring that everyone had a memorable experience immersed in the natural wonders of the National Landscape.